fai-saarland/bughive/README.md

 ## Fast Downward Action Policy Testing

-``fd-action-policy-testing`` includes an example how to implement client connecting to policy servers.
-Compile it with
+The [Fast Downward Action Policy Testing](https://github.com/fai-saarland/fd-action-policy-testing) repository contains the source code for the actual testing tool (added as a git submodule here).

+You can compile the testing engine with

 ```sh
   $ make fd-action-policy-testing
 ```

-Now, you can use for an execution of the policy by
+Now, you can use the tool e.g., for an execution of the policy as follows:

 ```sh
   # First start asnets policy server